nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Examples**:

-- `tag 1 t/computerScience t/Y2` adds the tags `computerScience` and `Y2` to the first contact in the list
+- `tag 1 t/computerScience t/Y2` adds the tags `computerScience` and `Y2` to the first contact in the list.

 <div markdown="span" class="alert alert-primary">💡 **Tip:**
 Tag labelled with "paid" will have green background to indicate student has paid their membership fee.